Born: 1800-03-13 Vermont

 Flourished: Sangamon County, Illinois

-Stone graduated from Middlebury College, in 1818.
-Shortly thereafter, he moved to Cincinnati, Ohio to study law.
-While living in Cincinnati, he met and married Augusta M. Farnsworth.
-Stone practiced law in Cincinnati for a few years, during which time he was also a member of the Ohio State Legislature.
-In 1834, he and his wife moved to Springfield, Illinois, where he presided over a public meeting of Springfield citizens regarding moving the state capitol from Vandalia, to Springfield.
+Daniel Stone was a lawyer, state legislator, and circuit court judge.
+Stone matriculated to Middlebury College, graduating in 1818.
+Shortly thereafter, he moved to Cincinnati, Ohio to read law.
+In December 1824, he married Augusta M. Farnsworth, with whom he had five children.
+Stone earned admission to the Ohio bar in 1825.
+That same year, he served as aide-de-camp to Governor Jeremiah Morrow.
+Stone practiced law in Cincinnati for a few years, during which time he was also a member of the Ohio General Assembly.
+In 1832, Stone and his family moved to Springfield, Illinois, where he earned admission to the bar.
+Stone also became involved in the location of the state capitol, presided over a public meeting of Springfield citizens in January 1834 regarding moving the state capitol from Vandalia, to Springfield.
 In 1836, Sangamon County voters elected Stone, a Whig, to the Illinois House of Representatives.
-He, along with Abraham Lincoln, was part of the "Long Nine".
-While in the Illinois Legislature, Stone was appointed as judge of the Jo Daviess Circuit Court and resigned from the Illinois House of Representatives in 1837.
+Along with Abraham Lincoln, Stone was part of the "Long Nine".
+While in the Illinois General Assembly, Stone received appointment as judge of the Jo Daviess Circuit Court and resigned from the Illinois House of Representatives in 1837.
 After this appointment, Stone moved his family to Galena, Illinois.
-In 1838, Stone made a decision in the case of Spragins v.
-Houghton regarding the vote of an unnaturalized Irish immigrant that caused the dominate party in the Illinois Legislature, the Democrats, to reorganize the courts.
-In 1841, the Illinois Legislature made the Supreme Court judges the acting circuit court judges, which caused Stone to step down as a circuit court judge.
-He shortly left Illinois, and moved to New Jersey.
+In 1838, Stone made a decision in the case of